BudjakovDmitry/tech/linux/terminal/shortcuts/index.md

 word;
 - `Ctrl - w` to kill the text from the current cursor through beginning of the word;
 - `Ctrl - d` to kill one character under the cursor;

+## Reviving (Yanking) from the kill-ring

+When we kill text using commands like `ctrl-k`, `ctrl-u`, etc., the "killed" text stored in a memory in an area known as the "kill-ring".

+- `Ctrl - y` - retrieve most recently killed text;